 Start Date: Kentucky Avenue started late June 2021.
 Howe Street started March 2022.

-Completion Date: Kentucky Avenue completed December 2021, with tree plantings completed May 2022.
-Howe Street expected complete July 2022, with tree plantings completed early June 2022.
+Completion Date: Kentucky Avenue completed December 2021 (tree plantings completed May 2022).
+Howe Street completed early September 2022 (tree plantings completed early June 2022).

 Please report flooding issues to PWSA Dispatch

 24/7 Emergency Dispatch

 If you have questions, please contact the Project Manager